contensis/canvas-schema/search.md

 # Search fields

-The following values of the canvas items described by the following tables should be searchable.
+The following values of the canvas items described by the following tables should be searchable when carrying out a freeText search.

 ## Standard types